jackwadden/ANMLZoo/Levenshtein/README.md

 <i><b>Figure 3</b> - Levenshtein automaton with string pattern p="wahoo" and edit distance of d=2 in ANML Viewer.
 </br>(Matching are green, active children are yellow, reporting are orange, and active reporting are purple)</i>
 </p>

+### Levenshtein Automata Uses

+Levenshtein automata are used to find closely matching strings.
+For example a spell checker could use a Levenshtein automata to look for cloesly matching words for a misspelled word not in its dictionary.

+---

+## Automata Files
+Automata are constructed using pattern strings.
+Each pattern string is broken up into constituent characters and emitted as a Levenshtein automaton with a given Levenshtein edit distance.
+The **anml** folder contains the following standarized Levenshtein file:

+### 24_20x3.1chip.anml
+24 Levenshtein automata iterations.
+Each automata calculates all strings within Levenshtein edit distance *d*=*3* of a randomly generated pattern string of *width* = *20*.
+This automata was tuned so that it uses the resources of an entire AP chip.

+## Inputs

+Input streams to Levenshtein automata consist of character strings of undetermined length.
+The Levenshtein automaton will report any matches within the given edit distance in the character string.

+Because the encoded strings for the benchmark are generated randomly, the standard input sequences are generated randomly.
+However, inputs should be tailored to match the underlying use-case (e.g. appropriately distributed DNA base pairs for bio-informatics).

+### DNA_1MB.input
+1MB of randomly generated DNA nucleotide base characters.

+### DNA_10MB.input
+10MB of randomly generated DNA nucleotide base characters.

 ## References